Frome Scorers: Simpson (63)

-Two big saves The game then flowed from end to end, with Harrow keen to get both full backs into the action and Moore causing problems whenever he went forward, though Frome went closest when their left back and captain Ricky Scott hit a telling cross to the far post that Ryan Bath did really well to stretch and pull the ball back towards only to be foiled by a very good reaction save by Al-Drowbi who then managed to grab the ball at the second attempt.
+The game then flowed from end to end, with Harrow keen to get both full backs into the action and Moore causing problems whenever he went forward, though Frome went closest when their left back and captain Ricky Scott hit a telling cross to the far post that Ryan Bath did really well to stretch and pull the ball back towards only to be foiled by a very good reaction save by Al-Drowbi who then managed to grab the ball at the second attempt.

 Harrow twice went close just before the break as first a stunning left foot drive from Lewis Cole was tipped over the bar by an even more stunning save from Carey, and from the resulting corner, mayhem erupted in the Frome area with the ball being cleared off the line two or maybe three times in the space of a few seconds, but their luck held and with the whistle blowing immediately, the score reamined an amazing 0-0 at half time.
 Harrow up the tempo

 Harrow started to look the better side at the start of the second half, and after Carey had punched away a near post shot in the 48th, there was little he could do to prevent the visitors opening the scoring in the 51st as Frank Keita dummied the ball, pulled Roberts out of position allowing left back Ryan Haugh time and space to drill a left foot volley into the far corner from the edge of the area.